MISP/misp-website/content/who.md

 and many [contributors](/contributors)!
 Join us!

+## Who is funding the MISP project?

+The MISP project is funded by many different organisations.
+Please visit the [thanks page](/thanks/) to have an overview of the funding.

 ### Contact

 If you have any enquiries or willing to contribute or support the project, don't hesitate to contact the team at [info@misp-project.org](mailto:info@misp-project.org).